leyuskckiran1510/lilhx/README.md

                 - `before_child` :- inserts before the child the mouse is on
                 - `after_child` :-  inserts after the child the mouse is on
             - Tigger:`callback` get's tiggred when dragable is draged to `this`
+   - **Stylying**
+        - `[dragable]`:- for designing the dragable components
+        - `[moving]` :-  for styling when the component is in middle of moving or currenlty moving/active
+        >PS:- their will be a style element added by lilhx in your rendred HTML,
+        >with `id` "lil_hx_stylesheet", which can be removed to remove the default
+        >styling by lilhx

+        - `[nostyle]`:- put this in body/html tag to remove the lilhx style,if you don't know much about other way

 #### ii.
 Other Working Features: